mmc-marcominas/learn-localstack/README.md

 ## Trying AWS S3 service on Localstack

-Enable S3 on Localstack is very easy, [this documentation](./docs/s3.md) show how to do this.
+Enable S3 on Localstack is very easy, [this AWS S3 documentation](./docs/s3.md) show how to do this.

 Try execute all commands and you will:
  - [x] create a bucket
  - [x] add a object on created bucket
  - [x] lis buckets and it's contents
  - [x] create a signed url and access via curl

+## Trying AWS DynamoDB service on Localstack

+Enable DynamoDB on Localstack is very simple too, [this AWS DynamoDB documentation](./docs/dynamo-db.md) show how to do this.

+Try execute all commands and you will:
+ - [x] create a table
+ - [x] add items on created bucket
+ - [x] list tables and it's contents
+ - [x] query/filter items on table